Clewsy/ncbu/README.md

 # ncbu

-Once configured, this docker container automates backup of a nextcloud instance (data and database) and also provdides a simple way to restore from said backup.
+Once configured, this docker container automates backup of a nextcloud instance (data and database) and also provides a simple way to restore from said backup.

 ## Build the Container Image